 I was 20 years old and looking for love in all the wrong places.
-I knew that my neediness and insecurities were natural boy repellants and yet I felt this desperation to love something, something outside of myself.
+I knew that my neediness and insecurities were natural boy repellants, yet I felt this desperation to love something outside of myself.

 And then I looked in the right place…the SPCA.

-There were 8 puppies in the pen.
-8 black and tan puppies, born on Boxing Day 1999.
-I sat down on the ground outside the pen and stuck my hand in to receive a fistful of puppy slobber from 8 wriggling bodies.
-After a while they all wandered off to drink water, play with each other, nap – all of them except one.
+There were eight puppies in the pen.
+8 black and tan puppies born on Boxing Day 1999.
+I sat on the ground outside the pen and stuck my hand in to receive a fistful of puppy slobber from 8 wriggling bodies.
+After a while, they all wandered off to drink water, play with each other, and nap – all except one.

 This one little puppy didn’t go.
-He sat down on the other side of the chain link fence and let me pet him and talk to him.
-After about 1/2 an hour he tried to get closer to me and got his head stuck in the fence and starting yelping for dear life.
+He sat down on the other side of the chain-link fence and let me pet him and talk to him.
+After about 1/2 an hour, he tried to get closer to me, got his head stuck in the fence, and started yelping for dear life.
 I knew he was the one.

-I took him to my Moms house and she opened the door to a smiling girl with an armful of puppy.
+I took him to my Mom’s house, and she opened the door to a smiling girl with an armful of puppy.
 ‘This is my new dog – isn’t he great?’
-Now in my emotional and financial situation, getting a dog possibly wasn’t the best choice I could have made – but once he and I found each other at that chain link fence there simply wasn’t any other choice.
-I was his – he was mine and his name was Bowser or Uncle Bowser to those who knew him well.
+In my emotional and financial situation, getting a dog wasn’t the best choice I could have made – but once he and I found each other at that chain link fence, there simply wasn’t any other choice.
+I was his – he was mine, and his name was Bowser or Uncle Bowser to those who knew him well.

-In his young years he ate everything.
+In his young years, he ate everything.
 He ate 12 pairs of shoes, a couch, candles, books – you name it.
-Any time I left the house he would go into panic mode (similar to what I did with my boyfriends – minus the shoe eating).
-He wanted to be with me at all times.
-And so he became my sidekick – where I went, Bowser went.
+Anytime I left, he would go into panic mode (similar to what I did with my boyfriends – minus the shoe-eating).
+He wanted to be with me at all times, so he became my sidekick – where I went, Bowser went.

-We visited every beach, every park and on those just perfect days I would bring him to work with me in my Tracker (convertible).
-The top would be off, the breeze would be blowing and for my 4-6 hour shift as a waitress, Bowser would sit in the car and relax.
-I didn’t need to tie him up, I didn’t worry about him – he was waiting for me and wasn’t going anywhere until I was.
+We visited every beach and every park, and on those just perfect days, I would bring him to work with me in my Tracker (convertible).
+The top would be off, the breeze would be blowing, and for my 4-6 hour shift as a waitress, Bowser would sit in the car and relax.
+I didn’t need to tie him up; I didn’t worry about him – he was waiting for me and wasn’t going anywhere until I was.
 I would sneak out strips of bacon and burger patties as often as I could and give him a pet and a tinkle break.
 Some people would think that’s odd, but I knew he would rather wait where he could watch me through the windows than sit at home staring at the door.

 Bowser was also my radar – my boy radar.
-‘If you don’t like my dog then I don’t like you’.
-In fact, Bowser was my first serious, long-term relationship and I was fully committed.
-I laughed with him, cried with him and went on dates with him.
-He was the boy who stuck by my side as I learned the in’s and out’s of my anxiety disorder.
+‘If you don’t like my dog, I don’t like you.’
+In fact, Bowser was my first serious, long-term relationship, and I was fully committed.
+I laughed with him, cried with him, and went on dates with him.
+He was the boy who stuck by my side as I learned the ins and outs of my anxiety, ADHD, and OCD (it’s a lovely trifecta).
 Never judging, just listening.

 And then along came Tim.
-On our first date I went through the McDonalds drive-thru (super romantic – I know) and ordered a 2 cheeseburger meal.
+On our first date, I went through the McDonald’s drive-thru (super romantic – I know) and ordered a two-cheeseburger meal.
 I opened up that first cheeseburger and passed it over to…Bowser, who was waiting in the backseat for his requisite burger – it’s just how we rolled and Tim was okay with it.

 I guess I haven’t mentioned what type of dog my Bowser was.
-Well, it’s really anybody’s guess, but we settled on Doberman, Whippet and Shepherd and MAN could that dog run.
+Well, it’s anybody’s guess, but we settled on Doberman, Whippet, and Shepherd, and MAN, could that dog run.

 We took him up to Rutherford Mall once in the evening to throw the ball for him.
 He ran so fast that when the ball bounced off the wall…so did he, as we heard his yelp echo across the parking lot.

-We went up to Coombs one day, another beautiful day as I would never leave him in the car if it was hot or cold.
-We were parked on the side of the highway, which is what you do in Coombs and I was worried about him, so I tied him with his leash inside the car.
-As I got to the other side of the road I looked back to see him teetering on his 4 skinny legs on the top ledge of roof and proceeded to watch him jump…and hang himself.
+We went up to Coombs one day, another beautiful day, as I would never leave him in the car if it were hot or cold.
+We were parked on the side of the highway, which is what you do in Coombs, and I was worried about him, so I tied him with his leash inside the car.
+As I got to the other side of the road, I looked back to see him teetering on his four skinny legs on the top ledge of the roof and proceeded to watch him jump…and hang himself.
 Luckily a quick run across the road and a boost to the old butt got him back into safety.

-Bowser was also a frequent visitor at my Mom and Dads house as I would use them for ‘babysitting’ now and then.
-I pulled into the driveway at the end of the day and saw Bowser waiting for me on the front step, tied to the door knob.
-The next thing I saw was Bowser bounding down the driveway with the door knob trailing behind him.
-All I said was ‘Hey, I would NEVER tie him to a doorknob’.
+Bowser was also a frequent visitor to my Mom and Dad’s house as I would use them for ‘babysitting’ now and then.
+At the end of the day, I pulled into the driveway and saw Bowser waiting for me on the front step, tied to the doorknob.
+The next thing I saw was Bowser bounding down the driveway with the doorknob trailing behind him.
+All I said was, ‘Hey, I would NEVER tie him to a doorknob’.

-We found him the next afternoon, about 1 block from home.
+We found him the next afternoon, about one block from home.
 He had run across town.
-He ran from downtown Nanaimo to almost North end Nanaimo and BOY was he happy to see me – but not as happy as I was to see him.
+He ran from downtown Nanaimo to almost the north end of Nanaimo, and BOY, was he happy to see me – but not as happy as I was to see him.

-I remember taking him to my girlfriends house who’s Mom very kindly, let me bring Bowser in the house on 1 condition – that he NEVER, step foot on the glorious and plush white carpet in the living room.
-So, we were hanging out making gingerbread houses one day and I realized that ‘hey, gingerbread sure does look an awful lot like poop’.
-I proceeded to make a nicely curled pile which I carefully placed on a wee piece of paper towel on her lush carpet.
-A few minutes later we heard footsteps going up the stairs and a moment later ‘KYLIE…BOWSER!’
-I ran to the living room and with a dropped jaw claimed that it just couldn’t be Bowser’s.
-She asked me how on earth I could know that, so I bent down, picked it up, smelled it, took a bite and said ‘Nope, definitely not Bowsers’.
+I remember taking him to my girlfriend’s house, whose mom kindly let me bring Bowser into the house on one condition – that he NEVER step foot on the glorious and plush white carpet in the living room.
+So, we were hanging out making gingerbread houses one day, and I realized that ‘hey, gingerbread sure does look an awful lot like poop.’
+I proceeded to make a nicely curled pile, which I carefully placed on a wee piece of paper towel on her lush carpet.
+A few minutes later, we heard footsteps going up the stairs and a moment later, ‘KYLIE…BOWSER!’
+I ran to the living room and, with a dropped jaw, claimed that it just couldn’t be Bowsers.
+She asked me how on earth I could know that, so I bent down, picked it up, smelled it, took a bite, and said, ‘Nope, definitely not Bowsers’.

 Bowser also loved to snuggle.
-I would sit on the floor and he’d mosey on over and park his butt on my lap and flip himself backward so that he was belly up, with his head tucked under my chin.
+I would sit on the floor, and he’d mosey on over, park his butt on my lap, and flip himself back so that he was belly up, with his head tucked under my chin.
 We could sit like that forever, just being together like the best friends that we were.